Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Foliations for ReLU Neural Networks

 As noted in \cite{maillet}, some directions in the parameter or data space, may be more relevant than others in manifold learning theory.
 We have the following result \cite{gf2021}, obtained with a direct calculation.

 \begin{proposition} The Fisher information matrix $F(x, w)$ and the data information matrix $D(x, w)$ are positive semidefinite symmetric matrices.
-Moreover: \beq \eeq where the orthogonal is taken with respect to the euclidean product.
-In particular $\rank\ F(x,w) < c$ and $\rank\ D(x,w) < c$. \end{proposition}
+Moreover, \eliot{if the $\Span$ of a set of vectors denotes the set of all their linear combinations,} \beq \eeq where the orthogonal $\perp$ is taken with respect to the Euclidean product.
+In particular, \end{proposition}

 Notice that $F(x,w)$ is a $N\times N$ matrix, while $D(x,w)$ is a $d\times d$ matrix, where in typical applications (e.g. classification tasks) $N, d >> c$.
 Hence, both $F(x,w)$ and $D(x,w)$ are, in general, singular matrices, with ranks typically low with respect to their sizes, hence neither $F(x,w)$ nor $D(x,w)$ can provide meaningful metrics respectively on parameter and data spaces.
 We shall now focus on the data space.